thumbert/duckdb_dart/README.md

 A huge thanks to the Dart FFI package designers.
 The FFI gen just works!
 It's amazing.

 ## Getting started
-I only have access to an Ubuntu 22.04 and a Windows 10 machine for testing.
-The package has been tested with the `1.1.0` DuckDb version.
+The package was tested on Ubuntu 24.04 and a Windows 10 machine.
+The package has been tested with the `1.4.0` DuckDb version.

 To use the package, you need to install the `Command line` and  the `C/C++` bindings on your machine, see [installation](https://duckdb.org/docs/installation/index?version=stable).
 It is painless process.
 For Linux systems, just copy the `libduckdb.so` in